buildo/book/book/CoC.md

 This is a general principle, and it helps a lot.
 You will see it in effect in our GitHub issues (we keep them small), our iteration planning, the size of features in development, etc.

-A good way to see if your really doing small things, and keeping the "flow", is to count your WIP (work in progress) taks.
+A good way to see if you're really doing small things, and keeping the "flow", is to count your WIP (work in progress) taks.
 We do this in GitHub with the WIP label, but you can do it with everything you are working on.
 The goal is to keep low WIP and high throughput.
 This is *flow*.

 ---